Who We Are

 “I encourage my students to be their own movement investigators, knowing there is no “one way” to do anything.
 All my work highlights the importance of movement quality and an understanding of how to use the core muscles reflexively and dynamically.
 My passion for movement and all of its wonder and benefits spills into every modality I teach.”

 Sarah Craig came on as business partner and co-owner in 2016.
-She was a client at the studio and a long time enthusiast of creative and well taught group classes.
-Sarah has completed her 20 hr aerial yoga fundamentals training and is currently working toward her AFAA Group Fitness Instructor certification.
-After discovering aerial yoga in 2016; she was drawn to teaching to deepen her awareness of the practice and share the joy of aerial yoga with everyone.
+She was a client at the studio and a long time enthusiast of creative and well taught group fitness classes.
+Sarah has completed her Level 1 and Level 2 aerial training.
+After discovering aerial at Local Motion Studio in 2016; she was drawn to teaching to deepen her knowledge of the aerial art form and share the joy of aerial with everyone.